mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

 <img width="762" alt="image" src="https://github.com/mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/assets/101570105/93f2a8f7-909d-44ed-a8ea-da037c42b8a6">

+Restrict the access to the API , with the API Access list.
+We provided an open access 0.0.0.0/1 for demo purposes only.
+We **STRONGLY DISCOURAGE** to use this in any production or equivalent environment.

 e.
 A profile should be created in the AWS Secrets Manager, containing the MongoDB Atlas Programmatic API Key.

 Use [this template](https://github.com/mongodb/mongodbatlas-cloudformation-resources/blob/master/examples/profile-secret.yaml) to create a [new CloudFormation stack](https://console.aws.amazon.com/cloudformation/home#/stacks/create) for the default profile that all resources will attempt to use unless a different override is specified.